pete-naish/apron/README.md

 ### Testing

-Before running tests, for best results, please close the project in any browser windows, restart the dev server using `npm run dev`, and in another terminal window run `npm run test`.
+Before running tests, for best results please close the project in any browser windows, restart the dev server using `npm run dev`, and in another terminal window run `npm run test`.